Baransel17/LoginRegisterSystem/README.md

   A simple and secure login and registration system built with c++.
 This project allows users to sign up, log in, and forgot password options.
 It creates a text file called user info and saves the user information there.
+Can be improved: forgot password option can be changed to reset password , delete user option can be added.

 Features: